AnushkaKamerkar/stackstorm-st2community/README.md

 # st2community
-This pack encompasses the automation used to manage the StackStorm community.
+This pack encompasses the automation used to manage the Coditation community.

 ## Capabilities
-* StackStorm organization daily slack update.
-Sends slack message with rollup of the last 24 hours of work within the StackStorm organization.
+* Coditation organization daily slack update.
+Sends slack message with rollup of the last 24 hours of work within the Coditation organization.
-* StackStorm-Exchange organization daily slack update.
-Sends slack message with rollup of the last 24 hours of work within the StackStorm-Exchange organization.
+* Coditation-Exchange organization daily slack update.
+Sends slack message with rollup of the last 24 hours of work within the Coditation-Exchange organization.
-* StackStorm TSC monthly meeting reminders.
+* Coditation TSC monthly meeting reminders.
 Sends a slack message to the TSC team 30 minutes prior to the start of the monthly TSC meeting.

 ## Future